Find the shortest path in a grid in XNA

 }

-We initialize the spread operation at the start tile, which has a path length of zero.
-It then spreads out to the tile’s siblings, but is only handled if a sibling’s path length would be improved.
-The operation will thus stop once all tiles are as good as they can be.
+A sibling is only handled if its path length would be improved.
+The operation will thus stop automatically once all tiles are as good as they can be.

 Step 2: Tracing

-Once the spread operation is done, the recursive trace operation will be started.
-It starts at the end tile and find the shortest way back to the start tile.
-If the start tile can’t be reached, no path exists between the two tiles.
-If so, the operation will return an empty list.
+After the spread operation, the recursive trace operation is called.
+It starts at the end tile and finds the shortest way back to the start tile.
+If it can’t be reached, no path is returned.

 The trace operation consists of a single function: